Stunning But Impractical Alternatives to Diamond

 Diamonds are Used to Support Illegal Activities

-Blood or Conflict Diamonds are used to finance terrorist activities and are used by rebel groups to fuel conflicts and civil wars.
+Blood or Conflict Diamonds are sometimes used to finance terrorist activities and are used by rebel groups to fuel conflicts and civil wars.

-Diamonds Are Not Always Clear
+Diamonds Are Not Always Colorless

 Lab-Created Gemstones are “Genuine” Gemstones